Lindsay Duncan: Career

 Alan Bleasdale asked Duncan to appear in his first work for television after ten years of absence, The Sinking of the Laconia, aired in January 2011.
 She played an upper-class passenger in the two-part drama based on a true story of World War II.
 She also played the mother of Matt Smith in the telefilm Christopher and His Kind written by Kevin Elyot after Christopher Isherwood's autobiography of the same title.
 In October–November 2011, Duncan read extracts of the King James Bible at the National Theatre, London as part of the 400th anniversary celebrations of the translation.
 She played Queen Annis, ruler of Caerleon and antagonist of Merlin, in the 5th episode of the fourth series of BBC1's Merlin.
 She also appeared as Home Secretary Alex Cairns to Rory Kinnear's Prime Minister in "The National Anthem", the first episode of Charlie Brooker's anthology series Black Mirror.

 Duncan started 2012 as a guest in the New Year special of Absolutely Fabulous, playing Saffy's favourite film actress, Jeanne Durand.
 In February, she returned to the West End in Noël Coward's Hay Fever with Kevin McNally, Jeremy Northam and Olivia Colman, once again under the direction of Howard Davies.
 Later in 2012, she was featured in BBC2's productions of Shakespeare's history plays.
 She played the Duchess of York in the first film, Richard II, with David Suchet as the Duke of York and Patrick Stewart as John of Gaunt.

 In October 2014, Duncan appeared as Claire in the revival of Edward Albee's A Delicate Balance on Broadway.
 That year, she also appeared in the film Birdman, or (The Unexpected Virtue of Ignorance), which won the Academy Award for Best Picture.
+In 2023, Duncan starred in The Morning Show.

+In 2024, Duncan starred in The National Theatre’s revival of Dear Octopus.

 Personal life

 Duncan is married to fellow Scottish actor Hilton McRae, whom she met in 1985 at the Royal Shakespeare Company.
 They live in North London.
 They have one son, Cal McRae, born September 1991.

-Duncan was appointed a Commander of the Order of the British Empire (CBE) in the 2009 Birthday Honours, for her services to drama.
+Duncan was appointed a Commander of the Order of the British Empire (CBE) in the 2009 Birthday Honours for services to drama.